 The CA-1 year starts with a mix of intense didactic lectures and a daily exposure to the operating rooms.
 During the month of July, you will have two lectures each day and spend the rest of your time in the operating rooms, learning where things are and getting comfortable being in the environment.
 During this time you will be working one-on-one with attendings.
 You will also be involved in preoperative and postoperative visits with guidance from the other residents.
-Simulator sessions, airway workshops, and a lab practical will also be part of your orientation month.
+A dedicated weekly simulator curriculum will also be part of your orientation month.
 By the end of July, you will be ready to start your rotations.

 Starting in August, CA-1 residents rotate through multiple basic anesthesia areas in the operating room including:

 Each CA-1 also does a one-month rotation through The Ohio State University Preoperative Assessment Center (OPAC).
 They will receive instruction on performing preop evaluations and ordering patient workups according to evidence-based guidelines.

 In addition, the resident gains experience providing anesthesia outside the operating rooms (eg, interventional radiology, CT, MRI, ECT).
 CA-1 residents also complete one-month on the obstetric floor and a two-week rotation in the PACU.